m1guelpf/Activity/README.md

 # Activity
-A PHP API to log activity everywhere
+A PHP API to log activity anywhere